 George Christopoulos is a Consultant Gynaecologist and accredited Sub-specialist in Reproductive Medicine and Surgery by the Royal College of Obstetricians and Gynaecologists.
-He is the Clinical Lead in Thames Valley Fertility Unit, which is part of the Fertility Partnership.

 He completed his training in Obstetrics and Gynaecology in tertiary NHS units, including Guy’s and St Thomas’ and Queen Charlotte’s and Chelsea Hospitals.
 He worked as a Clinical Research Fellow in Assisted Conception for two years and subsequently completed his subspecialty training in Reproductive Medicine and Surgery in Hammersmith Hospital.
 He holds a Postgraduate Diploma (PGDip) in Advanced Gynaecological Endoscopy from the University of Surrey and has received extensive training in laparoscopy and hysteroscopy in Endometriosis Centres accredited by the British Society for Gynaecological Endoscopy.
 He holds a Diploma from the Faculty of Sexual and Reproductive Health (DFSRH) of the Royal College of Obstetricians and Gynaecologists.